Ozy Media: Fraud charges and second closure

 On February 23, 2023, the Wall Street Journal reported that multiple Ozy executives had been charged with fraud.
 Samir Rao pleaded guilty to fraud charges in the United States District Court for the Eastern District of New York.
 Suzee Han, Ozy's former chief of staff, pleaded guilty to fraud conspiracy charges on February 14, and told a magistrate judge that she falsified financial information about the company at the direction of two unidentified executives.
 Carlos Watson was arrested and pleaded not guilty to fraud charges.
 Rao, Watson, and Ozy also face a civil lawsuit from the United States Securities and Exchange Commission, which alleges that the executives and the company lied to investors.

 On March 1, 2023, Ozy posted on its Twitter account, "In light of its current operational and legal challenges, the Ozy board has determined that it's in the best interests of its stakeholders to suspend operations immediately."
 The company's web site became unreachable on the same day.

+Conviction

+On July 16, 2024, a federal jury in Brooklyn, New York convicted Ozy Media and Ozy founder Carlos Watson of conspiracy to commit securities fraud, conspiracy to commit wire fraud, and aggravated identity theft.
+Watson faces up to 37 years in prison.
+Two other Ozy executives, co-founder Samir Rao and chief of staff Suzee Han, had pleaded guilty and testified for the prosecution at trial.
+The 2021 meeting with potential investors, where Rao had impersonated a YouTube executive, figured prominently in the case.

 Content

 Following the various allegations of fraud and illegal behavior in September 2021, the company ceased most all operations across its media channels.
-It produces no new podcasts, articles, or videos but does continue to produce a newsletter.
+It ceased production of podcasts and videos but was reported to continue producing a newsletter.